mathspp/mathspp/pages/02.blog/04.pydonts/chaining-comparison-operators/item.en.md

             name[-3] != '_')
 ```

-This function checks if a string is from a dunder method or not,
+This function checks if a string is from a “dunder” method or not.

+!
+“Dunder” comes from “double underscore” and just refers to some Python
+! methods that some classes have, and that allow them to interact
+! nicely with many of Python's built-in features.
+!
+These methods are called “dunder” because their names start and end with `__`.
+!
+You have seen the `__str__` and `__repr__` dunder methods
+! in the [“str and repr” Pydon't][pydont-str-repr] and the `__bool__`
+! dunder method in the [“Truthy, falsy, and bool” Pydon't][pydont-truthy-falsy-bool].
+!
+I will be writing about dunder methods in general in a later Pydon't,
+! so feel free to [subscribe] to stay tuned.

-the first thing it does is checking if the beginning and the ending
+The first thing the code does is check if the beginning and the ending
 of the string are the same and equal to `"__"`:

 ```py